jorgebucaran/fisher/man/man7/fisher.md

 ## COMPATIBILITY

-Fisherman supports Oh My Fish!
-(Wahoo) themes and plugins by default, but some features are turned off due to performance considerations.
+Fisherman supports oh-my-fish (Wahoo) themes and plugins by default, but some features are turned off due to performance considerations.

-Oh My Fish! evaluates every *.fish* file inside the root directory of every plugin during initialization.
+oh-my-fish evaluates every *.fish* file inside the root directory of every plugin during initialization.
 This is necessary in order to register any existing `init` events and invoke them using fish `emit`(1).

-Since it is not possible to determine whether a file defines an initialization event without evaluating its contents first, Oh My Fish! sources all *.fish* files and then emits events for each plugin.
+Since it is not possible to determine whether a file defines an initialization event without evaluating its contents first, oh-my-fish sources all *.fish* files and then emits events for each plugin.

 Not all plugins opt in the initialization mechanism, therefore support for this behavior is turned off by default.
-If you would like Fisherman to behave like Oh My Fish! at the start of each session, install the `omf` compatibility plugin.
+If you would like Fisherman to behave like oh-my-fish at the start of each session, install the `omf` compatibility plugin.

 ```
 fisher install omf
 ```

-This plugin also adds definitions for some of Oh My Fish!
-Core Library functions.
+This plugin also adds definitions for some of oh-my-fish Core Library functions.

 ## SEE ALSO